kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 There are four ways to solve this.

-One way which I **dont** recommend is simply doing `require 'my-package.init'` instead of `require 'my-package'`.
+One way which I **don't** recommend is simply doing `require 'my-package.init'` instead of `require 'my-package'`.
 While this will work, it's not ideal, since the package will be loaded differently when using a local version or a luarocks version.
 It's easy to have both of them simultaneously loaded in the same program.